segmentio/segment-docs/src/personas/audiences.md

 > warning ""
 > [Facebook Custom Audiences](/docs/connections/destinations/catalog/personas-facebook-custom-audiences/), [Marketo Lists](/docs/connections/destinations/catalog/marketo-static-lists/), and [Adwords Remarketing Lists](/docs/destinations/adwords-remarketing-lists) have rate limits on how quickly we can update an audience.
 We sync at the highest frequency allowed by the tool, which is between 1 hour and 6 hours.

-## Accessing your audiences via the Profiles API
+## Accessing your Audiences via the Profiles API

 You can access your audiences via the Profile API by querying the `/traits` endpoint.
 For example, if you can query for the `high_value_user` with the following GET request: